top of page

 Estuarine Vegetation

-A significant portion of the estuarine vegetation found within the Ramsar site estuary is native, in some cases endemic.
-Weeds are present - they must be addressed to conserve the biodiversity of the estuary.
+A significant portion of the estuarine vegetation found within the Ramsar site is native, in some cases endemic.
+Weeds are present - they must be addressed to conserve the biodiversity of the Estuary.
 The most accessible portion of this estuarine vegetation is in the salt marsh area surrounding the Dawick Street viewing platform.
 This area is home to many of the native estuarine plants found in this Estuary.

 Map showing main areas of vegetation